Your guide to WooCommerce barcode inventory for manufacturers

 Unite your teams and keep them in sync

 Finally, once you’ve implemented a WooCommerce barcode plugin into your business, ensure everyone using them is on board, trained, and working in harmony.
 If you have employees not using barcodes within your business, you will inevitably encounter inconsistencies in your inventory reports, and valuable data will go missing.

 In case you’re still on the fence about implementing a barcode system for your WooCommerce store, here are six benefits you can expect to see after taking the plunge.

 1. More accuracy and fewer human errors

 While there are many jobs that are best done by a human, people are prone to small but costly mistakes when it comes to repetitive tasks.
 This is especially true when working with inefficient Excel spreadsheets, which also demand a lot of manual updating that takes more time than it’s worth.
-Opting for a WooCommerce inventory management plugin will not only save you time but ensure your barcode data is always accurate and up to date.
+Opting for a WooCommerce inventory management plugin will save you time and ensure your barcode data is always accurate and up to date.

 2. Higher volume of quality data for analytics

 WooCommerce barcode inventory systems allow you to gather data on your merchandise and workflows.
 Shortly after implementation, you’ll have a better understanding of:

 Your business’ order processing speed